 In truth, I haven’t spent that much time with Mac: an encounter in Grant Park, a nighttime adventure near a mob drug lab.

 It’s no secret tonight that I’m a rape survivor, once in a State Institution, and a kidnapping-gangbang involving eleven members of the Albanian mob.
-I try to block these horrors from my mind, never to relive them.remember the perverse pleasure, the hate-filled delight those criminals enjoyed from my suffering, pain, and kill me.
+I try to block these horrors from my mind, never to relive them.
+But I remember the perverse pleasure, the hate-filled delight those criminals enjoyed from my suffering, pain, and overwhelming fear that they would kill me.
 The point is this: I’ve experienced the worst in humanity.

 The TV character Veronica Mars once said: ‘I’m all grown up now; I can spot a bastard at fifty feet.’
 Ronnie, I’m the opposite of that.
 I can sense who is intrinsically kind, loving, and of good character by observing their facial expression, the look in their eyes, the sound of their voice, and, of course, their deeds.

+I first encountered Mac two years ago in Grant Park.
+I watched him save the life of a man who collapsed due to cardiac arrest.
+Mac applied CPR for over twenty minutes until the Paramedics arrived.
+Knowing that I couldn’t speak to him, I stayed near the back of the crowd of spectators.
+Needless to say, I was smitten.
+Uncovering the Mafia Shqiptare's plan to kill him, I had to act.

 I observed your brother at the worst moment of his life when a mob assassin pointed a gun at his forehead, intending to kill him.
-Your brother looked at that monster, in his eyes, and said to him that while his life might end right here, right now, at least he lived it saving people’s lives while his killer poisoned children with their drugs.
+Your brother looked at that monster in his eyes and said that while his life might end right here, at least he lived it saving people’s lives while his killer poisoned children with their drugs.
 In the face of death, he stood for something good.

-I managed to thwart Mac’s murder, but I ran away without identifying myself.
-On my return to Chinatown, I thought about this courageous man, the values he lived by, and the parents who gave him those principles, who nurtured him to be the best of humanity.
+I managed to thwart Mac’s murder but ran away without identifying myself.
+On my return to Chinatown, I thought about this courageous man, the values he lived by, and the parents who gave him those principles and nurtured him to be the best of humanity.
 Remember, I, myself, had no parents.

-I studied everything I could find about Officer Mackenzie Merrick.
-I discovered that he was from a family of over-achievers, yet he was the son who diverted from the expected path of going to law school and joining the law firm.
-I pondered if his becoming a policeman was a disappointment to his parents and siblings.
-I wondered if his parents appreciated his strength of character, his courage when facing a violent end to his life, the warmth in his eyes when I first met him face-to-face.
+I discovered Officer Mackenzie Merrick was from a family of over-achievers, yet he was the son who diverted from the expected path of law school and joining the law firm.
+I pondered if his becoming a policeman disappointed his parents and siblings.
+I wondered if his parents appreciated his strength of character, his courage when facing a violent end to his life, and the warmth in his eyes when I first met him face-to-face.

-In my apartment in Chinatown, I discovered that I had finally encountered the good man that I had longed for in my life.
+In my apartment in Chinatown, I discovered I had finally encountered the good man of my dreams.
 I realized that I loved him.
 I can’t explain it; it just happens.

 Falling in love means you devote yourself to that person, so I intervened when the mob attempted to kill his family.
 If Albanian thugs threaten this family again, I will fight for you without fail.